nasa/uam-apis/datacollection/openapi/ati/README.md

-# NASA Data Pipeline for API data collection
+# NASA Data Pipeline for ATI data collection

 Models needed for the NC events fall into 2 categories, ASTM-published and NASA-published.